TRAINING for Marathon des Sables

 RUNNER 2

-As stated, runner 2 “Has completed MDS and wants to go back and improve.”
+As stated, runner 2 “Has completed MDS or a similar stage race and wants to improve.”

 I want to throw a curve ball in here and suggest reversing the pyramid.

 For runner 1, the emphasis is building a base and then slowly but surely progressing up the pyramid to the pinnacle, MDS.
-Speedwork and faster sessions are not as important as building the endurance for the event, speed will form a very small element of training.
+Speed work and faster sessions are less important as building the endurance for the event is a priority, speed will form a very small element of training.

-But we know that runner 2 already has a good base of fitness.
-How do we know?
-Well, they have already completed MDS…
+But assuming that runner 2 already has a good base of fitness.
+An emphasis can be placed on

 With answers to the following, one can look at the pyramid in a new way, turn it upside down and instead of putting a priority on long steady sessions early on, they can place a priority on: